 So what did this one person at the workshop do or say that made Anton and I both instantly want her on our team?

 She was always saying, “Does anyone need help?
-I’m willing to do anything to help any of you with anything in your businesses.”
+I’m willing to DO anything to help your businesses.”